SKIP TO:

 This Task Force helps communities in Israel’s North and South expand by providing the capital for development and infrastructure.

-Jeffrey Schwartz, Chair
+Jeffrey Schwartz, Pennsylvania

-Michelle Bernstein, Vice Chair
+Michelle Bernstein, New York

-Natalie Goldman, Vice Chair
+Natalie Goldman, Colorado

 Nefesh B’Nefesh